Dave Lombardo: Slayer

 Lombardo decided to resume drumming duties.
 His first show was at Toad's Place in New Haven, Connecticut on January 24, 2002.
 At the beginning of the band's show at The 7 Flags Event Center near Des Moines, Iowa on February 2, 2002, Araya welcomed Lombardo's return and dedicated the show to Exodus vocalist Paul Baloff, who had died earlier that day.
 Lombardo toured with Slayer as part of Ozzfest, H82k2, Summer Tour, and the 2004 Download Festival.
 While preparing for the Download Festival in England, Metallica drummer Lars Ulrich was hospitalized for a mysterious illness.
-Metallica's vocalist James Hetfield searched for volunteers to replace Ulrich; Slipknot drummer Joey Jordison, Flemming Larsen (Ulrich's drum technician) and Lombardo volunteered.
+Metallica rhythm guitarist and vocalist James Hetfield searched for volunteers to replace Ulrich; Slipknot drummer Joey Jordison, Flemming Larsen (Ulrich's drum technician) and Lombardo volunteered.
 Lombardo performed the songs "Battery" and "The Four Horsemen", while Jordison and Larsen performed the rest of the songs.

 Lombardo recorded drums on Slayer's 2006 release Christ Illusion, promoting the album on The Unholy Alliance tour.
 King said Lombardo was a major attraction for the fans, and one of the reasons for their surge in popularity.
 King and other band members preferred Lombardo on drums.
 Araya said, "It's kind of right back where we started.
 He's an amazing performer.
 We took off right where we left off, you know?
 It's like he was never gone.
 He's working with Kerry on his tunes.
 He's helped out a lot actually!"

 Christ Illusion received generally favorable reviews with critics praising Lombardo's return.
 Chris Steffen of Rolling Stone wrote, "Christ Illusion is God Hates Us All without the memorable riffs, at least their awesome drummer Dave Lombardo shows off some chops, particularly on the raging 'Supremist.'"
 Don Kaye of Blabbermouth gave the album a favorable review and praised Lombardo.
 Kaye wrote, "One thing's for sure: Lombardo's influence on this band is absolutely undeniable.
 He is simply essential to the Slayer sound.
 He is one of metal's all-around best drummers, perhaps the very best in the field of thrash/speed metal, and his power, style, and chops – not to mention his intangible chemistry with the rest of the group and those amazing flying feet – bring Slayer's overall performance, intensity and music to a higher level."

 Lombardo recorded another album with Slayer in 2009, titled World Painted Blood.

-He left the band once again in February 2013 shortly before the band was due to play Australia's Soundwave festival.
-He left following a contract and pay dispute with band members.
+He left the band once again in February 2013 shortly before the band was scheduled to play Australia's Soundwave festival, due to further contract and pay disputes with band members.

 Slayer's final concert was held on November 30, 2019.
 Lombardo stated that he had no interest in attending their final performances because he was busy with his own musical projects.

-In 2022, he listed Captor of Sin, Ghosts of War, and Beauty Through Order as his favorite Slayer songs.
+In 2022, he listed "Captor of Sin", "Ghosts of War", and "Beauty Through Order" as his favorite Slayer songs.